History

 Director of Study

-Mrs J Lytham - j.lytham@stockport.stockport.sch.uk
+Mrs J Lytham-j.lytham@stockport.stockport.sch.uk

-Director of History
+Assistant Director of Study

-Teachers
+History Teachers

-Mr S Mcdonald
+Mr S McDonald

-Key Stage 3
+Key Stage 3 Curriculum

 History at Stockport school is a safe; yet risk taking learning environment that the pupils want to be a part of, because stimulating and creative learning takes place.
 The History team are committed to creating a challenging and supportive environment, so that all pupils can achieve their best.
 This is demonstrated by our excellent results and popularity at GCSE.

-Year 7 topics (pre-1066, 1066-1700):
+Year 7 topics (pre 1066, 1066-1700)

 • What is History?